ismailgunayy/http-benchmark/README.md

 - **Medium**: 10KB of data
 - **Large**: 100KB of data

-Each test runs for 10 seconds, measuring:
+Each test runs for each server for 10 seconds, measuring:
 - Throughput (requests/second)
 - Latency (milliseconds)
 - Success/Error rates